canalplus/rx-player/doc/api/MultiThread/attachWorker.md

 ## Short Description

-Link the "RxPlayer Worker" to an RxPlayer instance, allowing to enable its ["multithreading" mode](../../Getting_Started/MultiThreading.md) when future contents are loaded.
+Link the "RxPlayer Worker" to an RxPlayer instance, enabling its ["multithreading" mode](../../Getting_Started/MultiThreading.md) when future contents are loaded.